All Episodes

 They don't.

-Well, in terms of specifics, I th I think I think you're right.
+Well, in terms of specifics, I think you're right.

-There used to be I mean, we we've always had divisions, and we've always had um disagreements, but there's the the lines that are dividing us have gotten wider and bigger and more pronounced.
+There used to be, I mean, we've always had divisions and we've always had disagreements, but the lines that are dividing us have gotten wider and bigger and more pronounced.

-And it all just doesn't feel right to to a lot of people.
+And it all just doesn't feel right to a lot of people.

 People who have lost their jobs fear they're never going to find another one that pays them what they were earning.